joydeb1729/Data-Science/4.Unsupervised-Learning/2.Association/Readme.md

-## Association Rule Learning

-### What is Association Rule Learning?
-Association rule learning is an unsupervised learning technique that discovers relationships between variables in large datasets.
-It is widely used for market basket analysis and recommendation systems.

-### Common Association Rule Learning Algorithms

-#### 1. Apriori Algorithm
-- Identifies frequent itemsets in transactional datasets.
-- Uses a bottom-up approach to generate association rules.
-- Employs the support-confidence framework to filter strong rules.

-#### 2. Eclat Algorithm
-- A depth-first search algorithm that finds frequent itemsets efficiently.
-- Uses intersection-based computations for better performance in dense datasets.

-#### 3. FP-Growth (Frequent Pattern Growth)
-- Builds a compact data structure called an FP-tree to store itemsets.
-- Avoids candidate generation, making it faster than Apriori for large datasets.

-### Applications of Association Rule Learning
-- Market basket analysis for product recommendations
-- Web usage mining for user behavior analysis
-- Medical diagnosis and bioinformatics
-- Fraud detection in financial transactions

----
-This folder contains implementations of association rule learning algorithms along with explanations and practical applications.
+# Association Learning

+## Introduction
+Association Learning is a rule-based machine learning technique used to discover relationships between variables in large datasets.
+It is widely used in market basket analysis, recommendation systems, and other fields where patterns between items need to be identified.

+## Key Concepts

+### Support
+Support measures how frequently an itemset appears in the dataset:
+$$
+Support(A) = \frac{\text{Transactions containing } A}{\text{Total Transactions}}
+$$
+A higher support value indicates a more frequent occurrence of the itemset.

+### Confidence
+Confidence measures the reliability of an association rule $A \Rightarrow B$:
+$$
+Confidence(A \Rightarrow B) = \frac{\text{Support}(A \cup B)}{\text{Support}(A)}
+$$
+A higher confidence value indicates a stronger rule.

+### Lift
+Lift evaluates how much more likely $B$ is to occur given that $A$ has occurred, compared to $B$ occurring independently:
+$$
+Lift(A \Rightarrow B) = \frac{\text{Confidence}(A \Rightarrow B)}{\text{Support}(B)}
+$$
+- $Lift > 1$: Positive correlation between $A$ and $B$
+- $Lift = 1$: No correlation
+- $Lift < 1$: Negative correlation

+## Types of Association Learning Algorithms

+### Apriori Algorithm
+- Uses a breadth-first search approach.
+- Generates frequent itemsets using the Apriori property.
+- Requires multiple scans of the dataset.

+### Eclat Algorithm
+- Uses a depth-first search approach.
+- Stores itemsets in a vertical format.
+- Faster than Apriori for large datasets.

+### FP-Growth Algorithm
+- Uses a tree structure called the FP-tree.
+- Eliminates the need for multiple dataset scans.
+- More efficient than Apriori for large datasets.

+## Applications
+- **Market Basket Analysis**: Identifying frequently bought item combinations.
+- **Recommendation Systems**: Suggesting products based on purchase history.
+- **Fraud Detection**: Discovering unusual transaction patterns.
+- **Healthcare**: Finding associations between diseases and symptoms.
+- **Web Usage Mining**: Analyzing website navigation patterns.

+## Conclusion
+Association Learning is a powerful technique for discovering hidden patterns in datasets.
+By utilizing measures such as support, confidence, and lift, it helps in making data-driven decisions in various domains like retail, healthcare, and security.